The charges against Zachary John Sabus, 37, of Ripley, were dismissed.

 The officer allegedly told Tackett he was 16, he reported the suspect was unconcerned by that response.
 According to Meeks, Tackett responded with two pictures of his genitals and agreed to meet the minor at a local gas station in Pawnee.
 The affidavit said Tackett drove a red Ford Fusion and said he would arrive at the gas station in 30 minutes.

-Meek observed a male driving the description of Tackett’s vehicle pull into the gas station.
-The suspicious man had his cell phone in his hand at the same time Meek was receiving messages.
+Meek observed a male driving a car matching the description of Tackett’s vehicle pull into the gas station.
+The man had his cell phone in his hand at the same time Meek was receiving messages.
 According to the affidavit, Meek initiated his emergency lights to pull Tackett over.
 Meek took Tackett’s cellphone and Deputy Micah Haga detained Tackett.

 According to Meek, Tackett made comments to the officers saying he knew meeting a minor for sex and exchanging graphic images was wrong.